-Are you thinking about homeschooling, but don’t know where to begin?
+Are you thinking about beginning a Christian homeschooling mom, but don’t know where to begin?

 Although being a homeschool mom is the most amazing adventure you can experience, it can also be full of worry!